MA and PhD Degree

 - A general program, which includes course work only (i.e. does not require writing a thesis).

 Please note that most of the Master’s Degree courses and seminars are held in Hebrew.

-- Further information concerning Master’s degree programs can be found here. (in Hebrew)
+- Further information concerning Master’s degree programs (in Hebrew)

-- The course list for the current academic year can be found here. (in Hebrew)
+- The course list for the current academic year (in Hebrew)

-- A list of M.A. theses completed under the auspices of the Cohn Institute in previous years can be found here.
+- A list of M.A. theses completed under the auspices of the Cohn Institute in previous years.

 Students who wish to register for an MA degree should contact Ms. Anat Zion

 The digital world, made possible by information technologies, is fertile ground for fascinating research on culture and society.
 The academic world has been addressing these questions for the past three decade.
 The advent of "social network" sites has increased this interest as has the growing attention to issues of privacy and civil rights in the digital domain.
 Students wishing to focus especially on the history and philosophy of digital culture are invited to do so.
 The Cohn Institute offers a special focus on the digital world and information technologies.